 What are the main benefits of electric underfloor heating in your kitchen or utility room.

 - Some of us spend a lot of time in out kitchen/diners and underfloor heating creates a warm and cosy environment for cooking, eating meals and entertaining.

-- In smaller kitchens wall space can be at a real premium and using underfloor heating means you don’t have to find a space for an unsightly radiator or panel heater and have more space for your kitchen storage.
+- In smaller kitchens, wall space can be at a real premium and using underfloor heating means you don’t have to find space for an unsightly radiator or panel heater and have more space for your kitchen storage.

 - Kitchens and utility rooms often have cold to touch floors such as tile, stone or laminate flooring.
 An underfloor heating system transforms these cold floors with lovely warmth; no more cold feet when you go down for breakfast in the morning having forgotten your slippers.

-- Unless you have chosen an in-screed heating system your electric underfloor heating is designed to be very fast to react when turned on or off.
+- Unless you have chosen an in-screed heating system your electric underfloor heating is designed to be very fast-reacting when turned on or off.
 This is perfect for kitchens, which can rapidly heat up once you start to cook so the heating system needs to turn off quickly to compensate.

 What else should you consider when heating your living room or dining room?

 - In kitchens and utility rooms a large proportion of the floor area is often taken up with units and it is not possible to heat beneath these.
 If you have a tile or stone floor you can choose one of Heat Mat’s more powerful 200W or 240W/sqm heating systems to guarantee a quicker heating time even when a proportion of the floor is unheated.

 - As well as ensuring that no underfloor heating is laid beneath your kitchen or utility room units it is important to make sure that other areas are left unheated.
 These include beneath fridges and freezers, washing machines and bins.
 Dog beds act as a large thermal block so you should also leave these areas unheated, or alternatively have a small mat beneath the dog bed which you can separately control the temperature of.